I run most of my services in Docker and previously I was using

 Check the logs (

-docker-compose logs) and head to your configured domain and you should see something like this.
+docker-compose logs) and head to your configured domain and you should see something like this (screenshot was taken a few versions back, it's been redesigned).

-Since we're gonna expose the GUI of Traefik we'd like to have some authentication.
+Since we have exposed the API of Traefik we'd like to have some authentication.
 Basic auth is supported so let's add that.
 Run this for the username you want - for example

 admin - and enter your password.